fbpx

 • The victim must also convey that he is desirous of prosecution

-• In case the court is satisfied it can order that all criminal proceedings be dismissed and to discharge the defendant.
-The court’s order to discharge the defendant and the reasons for it must be entered into the record.
+• If the court is satisfied, it can order the dismissal of all criminal proceedings and discharge the defendant.
+The court must enter the order to discharge the defendant and the reasons for it into the record.

 • Though even if the victim has been reimbursed and the judge accepts the Civil Compromise, the prosecutor can still disagree and bring criminal charges against the defendant.